What is a Model in Project Management?

 The

-During your project, you’ll have to select the right artifacts to create, the right methods to use and the most appropriate models to shape your actions.
+During your project, you’ll have to select the right artifacts to create, the right methods to use as part of your methodology and pick the most appropriate models to shape your actions.

 Sound difficult?
 Getting the combination right is probably easier than you think, especially if you’ve had a bit of project management experience already.